 In addition, such obstacles can emerge from ‘cumulative developmental trauma’ (CDT).
 This arises not from just one unpleasant experience, but a number of events that stimulate and sustain the discomfort that comes from feeling different over many years.
-It is possible to feel trapped in a situation within boundaries of your own making, but ones that limit your self-expression.
+It is possible to feel trapped in a situation within boundaries often of our own making, but ones that limit our self-expression.
 Prolonged childhood neglect can promote those experiences and even inter-generational trauma.

 Faced with such obstacles it is possible, over the years, for our human creativity to help us develop short cuts; to find ways to join in with others and yet retain a sneaking suspicion of not being quite like the others.
 This can manifest in the ‘impostor’ syndrome when we sense confusion about our identity, and a disconnectedness from others.

 One such way of ‘making good’ is labelled “external oriented thinking” whereby we observe others, and use our abilities to create responses that do connect to other people around us; maybe by mimicking others.
 This form of problem-solving serves to make the world more tangible, predictable, and reliable.

 Possible experiments when our ability to express emotions fluently is blocked?